 “With great pleasure,” replied Mathews, and straightway went for his trusty Winchester rifle and immediately repaired to the variety theatre to help out his friend Wilson in putting Ben Thompson out of the way.

-When Ben entered the bar-room that evening he saw Mathews standing around the corner of the bar, but did not notice that he had a Winchester rifle leaning by his side; in fact did not regard Mathews, whom he know quite well, as an enemy and perhaps for that reason did not look him over very carefully.
+When Ben entered the bar room that evening he saw Mathews standing around the corner of the bar, but did not notice that he had a Winchester rifle leaning by his side; in fact did not regard Mathews, whom he know quite well, as an enemy and perhaps for that reason did not look him over very carefully.
 But to get to the point.
-The smoke from the shot gun had scarcely blown aside before Ben had whipped out his pistol and like a flash of lightning had shot Wilson dead in his tracks.
-Ben then ‘noticed that Mathews had a Winchester rifle in his hand and instantly concluded that he too, was there for the purpose of aiding Wilson in killing him.
+The smoke from the shotgun had scarcely blown aside before Ben had whipped out his pistol and, like a flash of lightning, had shot Wilson dead in his tracks.
+Ben then ‘noticed that Mathews had a Winchester rifle in his hand and instantly concluded that he, too, was there for the purpose of aiding Wilson in killing him.
 Mathews seemed to anticipate what was passing through Thompson’s mind, for he ducked down behind the bar instead of attempting to use the rifle, Thompson, instead of going around the end of the bar where he could see Mathews, took a rough guess at his location and fired through the end of the bar.
 The bullet struck Mathews squarely in the mouth and toppled him over on the floor.

 When Case Was Called for Trial

-Ben then turned around and walked out of the place with his friend, Zeno Hemphill, who later on when the case was called for trial, was the most important witness for the defense.
+Ben then turned around and walked out of the place with his friend, Zeno Hemphill, who, later on when the case was called for trial, was the most important witness for the defense.
 Ben was kept locked up in jail pending the preliminary examination and was then admitted to bail and subsequently acquitted.

 This is only one of a dozen of such occurrences that could be cited in the career of this most remarkable man.
-Wilson and Mathews were unquestionably men of courage, else they could not have been induced to enter into a plot to kill such a desperate man as they knew Thompson to be; but when it came to the scratch they both lost their nerve and Ben was privileged to add two more names to the list of ambitious “gunfighters,” who had sought to take his life.
-Thompson served a term as chief of police of the city of Austin and all the old-time citizens of the place remember him still as the best chief of police the city ever had.
-While Thompson was known throughout all that vast territory lying west and south-west of the Missouri River as the nerviest of men, and as unerring a shot with a pistol as ever lived; there were several men contemporaneous with himself who had the occasion arisen, would have given him battle to the death.
+Wilson and Mathews were unquestionably men of courage, else they could not have been induced to enter into a plot to kill such a desperate man as they knew Thompson to be; but when it came to the scratch, they both lost their nerve and Ben was privileged to add two more names to the list of ambitious “gunfighters,” who had sought to take his life.
+Thompson served a term as chief of police of the city of Austin, and all the old-time citizens of the place remember him still as the best chief of police the city ever had.
+While Thompson was known throughout all that vast territory lying west and south-west of the Missouri River as the nerviest of men and as unerring a shot with a pistol as ever lived; there were several men contemporaneous with himself who had the occasion arisen, would have given him battle to the death.

 All with Nerves of Steel

 About the Author and Notes: Though most of us know that W.B.
 “Bat” Masterson was famous as a gunfighter and friend of such characters as Wyatt Earp, Doc Holliday, and Luke Short, many may not know that he was also a writer.
-After his many escapades in the American West, he accepted a post of U.S. Marshal in New York state.
-However, by 1891 he was working as a sports editor for a New York City newspaper.
-In 1907 and 1908 he wrote a series of articles for the short-lived Boston magazine, Human Life.
+After his many escapades in the American West, he accepted the post of U.S. Marshal in New York state.
+However, by 1891 he was a sports editor for a New York City newspaper.
+In 1907 and 1908, he wrote a series of articles for the short-lived Boston magazine, Human Life.
 This tale of Ben Thompson was just one of several of those articles.
 Masterson died in 1921 of a heart attack.
-The article that appears on these pages is not verbatim, as it has been very briefly edited, primarily for spelling and grammatical corrections.
+The article on these pages is not verbatim, as it has been very briefly edited, primarily for spelling and grammatical corrections.